JonKing93/DASH/docs/Tutorials/gridfile/info.md

----
-title: "Summarize .grid File"
----

-# Get a summary of a .grid file's contents
+# Inspect a .grid file's contents

 #### Summarize file in console
 If you forget the contents of a .grid file, you can print a summary of its contents to the Matlab console using: